Outcomes to Expect and Methods to Use in Your 360 Feedback Process

 You will experience more success with multi-rater feedback when the results do not impact the compensation of the person receiving feedback.
 If you require the feedback to impact the compensation, you set up several possible scenarios.

 People may be unwilling to give accurate feedback because they are concerned about the impact the feedback will have on raises.
-In a negative environment,or in an environment in which people compete for raises out of a limited pool of money, people might collude to assure that the individual receiving feedback is ineligible for a raise.
+In a negative environment, or in an environment in which people compete for raises out of a limited pool of money, people might collude to assure that the individual receiving feedback is either eligible or ineligible for a raise.

 Employees are also always concerned, that on some subliminal level, the feedback will influence the manager's opinion of the employee's performance.
 Even if the feedback outcomes are not supposed to influence appraisals, raises, and promotions, employees believe that they do.